 Saturday or Sunday Improvers’ Rides – times vary

-Steve Curtis normally organises one of these a month and they normally take place on a Sunday.
-These are similar in pace to the BBR rides but are easier than the Sunday Harrow Club Rides, with a lower pace.
+Steve Curtis organises one of these a month and they usually take place on a Sunday.
+These are similar in pace to the BBR rides but are easier than the Sunday Harrow Club Rides.

 These rides are suitable for any riders who can manage a BBR.
-Riders will not be left on their own if riders are dropped on hills – there will be regrouping at the top.
+Riders will not be left behind if riders are dropped on hills – there will be regrouping at the top.
 Riders are notified of the ride details by email.

-These run from first Tuesday in April until the last Tuesday in August and are organised by Steve Curtis.
-It is a friendly ride for riders of different abilities.
+This is a 20-mile ride that runs from third Tuesday in April until the last Tuesday in September and is organised by Steve Curtis.
+It is a friendly ride for riders of different abilities from Hastings to Winchelsea, Udimore, Broad Oak, Sedlescombe and the Hastings Ridge.
 It is the same route every week (except in peak summer when it might be extended with a loop around the Broad Oak TT circuit).

-The ride is cancelled if the weather is poor, confirmation is sent to the club via email.
-It’s a moderately hard ride with some good climbs and an average speed of 16mph, but you can ride at your pace as there are a number of regrouping points that everyone is expected to adhere to.
+The ride is cancelled if the weather is poor; confirmation is sent to the club via email.
+It’s a moderately hard ride with some good climbs and an average speed of 16mph, but you can ride at your pace as there are four regrouping points that everyone is expected to adhere to.
 The aim is fitness and conditioning (the reason so many of us ride).